LIMEADE: From AI Explanations to Advice Taking: : Advice Taking for Opaque Models

 Given an instance $x$ to explain, our approach uses an {\em explanatory model} $g$ in the interpretable space that locally approximates the opaque classifier $f$, i.e., $g(h'(z)) \approx f(z)$ for $z'$ nearby $x'$.
 The model $g$ can be any interpretable model, such as a decision tree or linear model, produced using LIME or a comparable method.
 We refer to the method that produces $g$ as {\sc Explain}$(f, x, h')$.

 Algorithm \ref{alg:framework} details \sys's approach to enabling a model to take advice, and Figure \ref{fig:pseudo} illustrates a concrete example of applying \sys\ on the paper recommendation domain.
 Given an instance of interest, $x$, we obtain an explanation $g(x')$ of the model's output $f(x)$ using {\sc Explain}$(f, x, h')$.
 The human can then provide a label on a feature of $x'$.
-Informally, a positive label on feature $j$ of $x'$ represents the human's assessment that examples $z'$ near $x'$ should tend to be positive when $z'[j]=1$.
+Informally, a positive label on feature $j$ of $x'$ represents the human's assessment that instances $z'$ near $x'$ should tend to be positive when $z'[j]=1$.
 For example, a user of our paper recommendation system might give a positive label to the term ``BERT'' in a natural language processing paper to indicate interest in papers about the technique.
+Notably, a user's feedback is provided in terms of the high-level vocabulary of the explanatory model, not by eliciting new features to be added.